FractalVoyager/FractalVoyager/README.md

 refer to SYE final paper section 6 for further explanations (p.
 55)

 - panning and zooming bug fixes (2)

-  - after box zoom still pan and zoom correctly
+  - after box zoom still pan and zoom correctly ONLY ONE NOT DONE
-  - zoom correctly when not centered at the origin check
+  - zoom correctly when not centered at the origin
   - panning always consistent, go across halfway
+  - zoom doesnt work after entered numbers

 - terminal output consistency (3)
   - log everything
   - log at the correct time